Turkey's Erdogan seals deal on Finland joining Nato

 President Erdogan said that Sweden's prime minister, Ulf Kristersson, was a "nice person" but Ankara had asked his government to extradite 120 figures who had yet been sent to Turkey.

-Prime Minister Sanna Marin said this week that if Finland did join ahead of Sweden then Helsinki would do all it could to ensure its Nordic ally became a Nato member as soon as possible.
+Since Russia's invasion began in February 2022, Finland has sought to strengthen its eastern border.

+Close to the border, in Lappeenranta, you can see for yourself why Finland feels so exposed.
+The dividing line stretches 1,340km (832 miles) from the Gulf of Finland in the south to the Arctic far north.

-Since Russia's invasion began in February 2022, Finland has sought to strengthen its eastern border, which at 1,340km (832 miles) is the longest border with Russia in the European Union.
-It has begun building a 200km fence on the border to beef up security.
+It is the longest border with Russia in the European Union.
+Wild pine forests sprawl on both sides, making it fiendishly hard to police and protect.
+Finland has begun building a 200km fence to beef up security.

+Finland has a long and difficult history with its neighbour.
+It was swallowed whole by Russia in the early 19th Century, becoming independent after the Russian Revolution of 1917, only to be invaded by the Soviets during World War Two.

+No-one has ever taken peace for granted.
+Finland has a labyrinth of underground war bunkers.

+As an insurance policy, Helsinki tiptoed around Russia for decades in its foreign, and even domestic policies.

-Finland and Sweden have both been official Nato partners since 1994 and have taken party in Nato missions since the Cold War.
+Since 1994 both Finland and Sweden have been official Nato partners and have taken part in Nato missions since the Cold War.
+But Finland decided it was best to keep out of Nato, until Russia's war in Ukraine.

+Finns see themselves as pragmatic and now believe their national security is better guaranteed inside, rather than outside the alliance.

-Finland has a smaller population than Sweden of 5.5 million, but it has a well-funded defence with a military force of 280,000 and another 870,000 reservists.
+Finland's population of 5.5 million is smaller than Sweden's, but it has a well-funded defence with a military force of 280,000 and another 870,000 reservists.

 Sweden has in recent decades spent less on defence, but has aimed to reach Nato's target of 2% of its economic output by 2026, with conscript numbers of 24,000 in 2025 and 50,000 in 2035.